- Best universities in

-In total, 56 US universities appear in the Global University Employability Ranking 2018, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
+A total of 51 US universities appear in the Global University Employability Ranking 2023-24, designed by the HR consultancy Emerging and published exclusively by Times Higher Education.
 The ranking reveals which universities recruiters at top companies think are the best at preparing students for the workplace.

-Tuition fees at US colleges vary widely, particularly for international students, so value for money arguably depends both on tuition fees and how likely graduates are to be successful in their future career.
+Tuition fees at US colleges vary widely, particularly for international students, so value for money arguably depends on both the cost of tuition and the likelihood that graduates will succeed in their future careers.

 Top universities in the world for employability

 Top three universities in the US for graduate employability

 According to the Caltech website, a high percentage of graduates go straight into the workforce.
 Many of these students have been recruited on campus.